What to Look for in a Handmade Soap

 Why Is Handmade Soap Better Than Commercial Soap?

 Did you know that in the process of making most commercially sold soaps, the glycerine, which is the main moisturizing ingredient, is removed?
 Did you know that many have alcohol or other caustic ingredients?
 Or that the color additives can be damaging to the skin?

-Another recommended ingredient when you are shopping for handmade soaps is cocoa butter.
+- Cocoa butter is another recommended ingredient when you are shopping for handmade soaps.
 This substance is a very good moisturizer and serves as a barrier to hold moisture under the skin's surface, promoting soft, smooth skin.

 Handmade Soaps Are Environmentally Friendly

 Handmade, natural soaps are also more eco-friendly than many commercially produced soaps.
 Their ingredients are all easily bio-degradable and harmless to the water supply.